 On July 1, 2016, Governor Brown signed landmark legislation enacting the No Place Like Home program to dedicate up to \$2 billion in bond proceeds to invest in the development of permanent supportive housing for persons who are in need of behavioral health services and are experiencing homelessness, chronic homelessness, or who are at risk of chronic homelessness.
 The bonds are repaid by funding from the Mental Health Services Act (MHSA).
 Key features of the program include:

-- Counties will be eligible applicants (either solely or with a housing development sponsor). - Funding for permanent supportive housing must utilize low barrier tenant selection practices that prioritize vulnerable populations and offer flexible, voluntary, and individualized supportive services. - Counties must commit to provide behavioral health services and help coordinate access to other community-based supportive services."
+• Counties will be eligible applicants (either solely or with a housing development sponsor).

+• Funding for permanent supportive housing must utilize low barrier tenant selection practices that prioritize vulnerable populations and offer flexible, voluntary, and individualized supportive services.

+• Counties must commit to provide behavioral health services and help coordinate access to other community-based supportive services."

 The HHOPE program in collaboration with Riverside County Housing Authority submitted five separate applications to California Housing and Community Development in the amount of \$27,688,025 for No Place Like Home (NPLH) Round 1 funding.
 RUHS-BH was funded for four of these projects for a total award of 23.6M dollars.
 Round 1 of funding created 162 new units of permanent supportive housing within a total of 419 extremely affordable apartment units.
 These four projects are now complete and open for occupancy.
 RUHS-BH also applied for Round 3 and 4 of NPLH funds and was awarded 55.1M dollars for the development of eight additional permanent supportive housing projects.
+Two of the eight projects are now complete and open for occupancy.
+RUHS-BH also applied to eight additional permanent supportive housing projects.
 Two of the eight projects are now complete and open for occupancy.
 Two projects are expected to open in May and June and the remaining four will open between now and the Summer 2026.